Expert Advice On Improving Your Home

 • Heat pump: Heat pumps transfer warm and cool air between your home and the outside.
 These systems don't produce their own heat or AC, so they work more effectively in more temperate climates and may not be as effective during Bostonia's hot summers.

-• Packaged heating and air: Packaged HVAC systems are a smart choice for smaller homes.
-These systems have a single combined AC and heating, typically located in an attic or basement.
-They're space-saving, energy-efficient, and easy to maintain.
+• Packaged heating and air: Packaged HVAC systems are more popular in smaller houses.
+Packaged systems consist of a single heating and cooling unit, usually located in an attic or basement.
+This unit tends to be efficient, compact, and easy to maintain.

 HVAC Unit TypeCost